COVID-19's financial impact puts personal spending in the spotlight - NewsChannel 3-12

 Panic buying of items like toiler paper is another thing to avoid.

-People who learn lessons from the financial impact of COVID-19 will be able to handle the next crisis.
+People who learn lessons from the financial impact of COVID-19 will be well equipped to handle the next crisis.

 Tremblay said it is not too late to work on a personal financial recovery plan.